 Psychology Schools in Hawaii

-- There are 6 colleges and universities with psychology degree programs in Hawaii.
+- There are 5 not-for-profit colleges and universities with psychology degree programs in Hawaii.1

-- 4 schools provide a master’s or advanced degree in psychology.
+- 4 schools offer a master’s or advanced degree in psychology.1

 Continue reading below to learn more about the popular psychology programs offered at several of Hawaii’s universities.

 Hawaii Pacific University affords students the opportunity to earn a Bachelor of Arts (BA) in Psychology.
 The four-year program requires students to complete both general education and psychology coursework to fulfill degree requirements, including courses in such topics as cross-cultural psychology, lifespan development psychology, abnormal psychology, and history and systems in psychology.
 Seniors are encouraged to complete a practicum in a clinical setting to gain real-world experience prior to graduation and graduate study.
-Psychology majors may want to join such on-campus organizations as the Psychology Club, an awarding winning campus club, and the Psychology Honor Society, Psi Chi.
+Psychology majors may want to join such on-campus organizations as the Psychology Club and the Psychology Honor Society, Psi Chi.

 Brigham Young University – Hawaii

-Brigham Young University – Hawaii offers a major and a minor in psychology.
-BYU-Hawaii offers a Bachelor of Science (BS) in Psychology and minors in Psychology and Organizational Behavior.
+Brigham Young University – Hawaii (BYU-Hawaii) offers a Bachelor of Science (BS) in Psychology and minors in Psychology and Organizational Behavior.
 The BS in Psychology degree comprises eight common core courses totaling 25 credits and five elective courses in Psychology totaling 15 credits, for a total of 40 credits.
-Core requirement courses include General Psychology, Developmental Psychology, Abnormal Psychology, and Applied Social Statistics.
-Elective requirements include classes like Consumer Behavior, Measurement and Evaluation, Behavioral Psychology, Educational Psychology, Animal Behavior, and Intercultural Conflict Dynamics.
-The bachelor’s in psychology program will introduce students to concepts such as terminology, research methods, and theories.
+Core required courses include General Psychology, Developmental Psychology, Abnormal Psychology, and Applied Social Statistics.
+Elective options include classes like Consumer Behavior, Measurement and Evaluation, Behavioral Psychology, Educational Psychology, Animal Behavior, and Intercultural Conflict Dynamics.
+The bachelor’s program will introduce students to psychology concepts such as terminology, research methods, and theories.
 Graduates of the program will be prepared for entry-level social science settings or to continue their education at the graduate level.

 University of Hawaii at Manoa